 Choose from four specialisations

 The master's programme distinguishes itself from other similar programmes through its flexibility and wide range of electives, through the diversity of the research-related specialisms offered within the program, and through the collaboration of Assyriology, Classics, Egyptology and Hebrew and Aramaic Studies within one program.
 The program is well connected with excellent research institutes in Leiden, including the National Institute for the Near East (NINO), the National Museum of Antiquities (RMO) and the University Library, which hosts the Papyrological Institute and a unique collection of ancient and medieval manuscripts.

-The programme introduces a wide variety of research methods, all of them well-represented in the research carried out at Leiden University.
-The combined study of sources of different nature is a particularly exiting research approach, because it may lead to new interpretations of the past.
-Traditional philology with its intimate knowledge of languages and texts, while still indispensable, is enriched by social history and economic theory, comparative literature, the study of religion in an anthropological perspective and, of course, archaeology and material culture.
+The programme introduces a wide variety of research methods: traditional philology with its intimate knowledge of languages and texts, while still indispensable, is enriched by social history and economic theory, comparative literature, the study of religion in an anthropological perspective and, of course, archaeology and material culture.

 Close, individual tuition

 At Leiden, our master’s students are considered valued members of a close-knit academic community.
 Small classes, regular individual mentoring, and an informal, open-door policy create an environment that is ideal for the exchange of ideas and the development of your knowledge and intellectual abilities.

 Critical-thinking and advanced research skills

 An important goal of the programme is to develop your ability to conduct high-quality scientific research using a wide variety of research methods.
 This is a particularly exciting field in which to conduct research, with different research sources opening up the possibility of completely fresh interpretations of the past.
 Many students conduct field research in a country abroad, visiting excavation sites, or participate in one of our department’s own research projects including excavations at Saqqara and the Dakhla Oasis.